tirthajyoti/Data-science-best-resources/README.md

 ## Feel free to [add me here on LinkedIn](https://www.linkedin.com/in/tirthajyoti-sarkar-2127aa7/) if you are interested in data science and like to connect.

-# Data Science Best Resources
+# Data Science Curated Resources
 A trove of carefully curated resource links for data science in one place.

 ## AWS related